Gold Reserve Act: Effect on inflation/deflation

-After the act of 1934, deflation, which would sometimes be a great as −10.5% in the bust of 1921 (which was preceded by over 14% inflation for 4 consecutive years immediately prior to 1921), would never again drop below −2.1%.
+After the act of 1934, deflation, which would sometimes be as great as −10.5% in the bust of 1921 (which was preceded by over 14% inflation for 4 consecutive years immediately prior to 1921), would never again drop below −2.1%.
 Before 1934, from 1914 to 1934, inflation was a (geometric) average of 1.37% per year.
 After 1934, from 1934 until 2013, inflation was a (geometric) average of 3.67% per year.
 Inflation was more stabilized, but still higher than the previous period.
 This may be due to leaving the gold standard, over time.

 Litigation arising from GRA

 The passage of the Gold Reserve Act of 1934 signified that the American people could no longer hold gold, with the exception of jewelry and collectors' coins.
 After the passage of the Gold Reserve Act several people were indicted for violating the clauses that restricted gold ownership and trade.
 Frederick Barber Campbell (who was actually convicted under the Gold Reserve Act's predecessor, Executive Order 6102), was convicted of hoarding gold when he tried to withdraw 5,000 troy ounces of gold he had at Chase National Bank.
 Gus Farber, a diamond and jewelry merchant was arrested with his father and 12 others for illegally selling $20 gold coins without a license.
 The Baraban family was arrested for operating a gold scrap business under a false license.
 Foreign companies even had their gold confiscated.
 The Uebersee Finanz-Korporation, a Swiss banking company, had $1,250,000 in gold coins that were being held in the United States.

 In the Consolidated Gold Clause Cases (independently known as Perry v.
 U.S., U.S. v.
 Bankers Trust Co., Norman v.
 Baltimore & Ohio R. Co., Nortz v.
 U.S.), the Gold Reserve Act was subject to scrutiny by the United States Supreme Court, which narrowly upheld Roosevelt's gold confiscation policy.

+The 1962 case United States v.
+One Solid Gold Object in Form of a Rooster concerned the seizure of a 14-pound golden statue of a rooster.
+The United States District Court for the District of Nevada decided that the artistic value of the rooster weighed in favor of the statue and its owner.